ucdavisdatalab/workshop-projections/README.md

 The [Department of Geo-Information Processing](http://kartoweb.itc.nl/geometrics/map%20projections/mappro.html) has a good discussion of these aspects of projections.
 Online tools like [Projection Wizard](http://projectionwizard.org/) can also help you discover projections that might be a good fit for your data.

+Comments from the pros: Take the time to figure identify a projection that is suited for your project.
+You don't have to stick to the ones that are popular.

 ## Additional Parameters

 Additional parameters are often necessary to create the full coordinate reference system.
 For example, one common additional parameter is a definition of the center of the map.
 The number of required additional parameters depends on what is needed by each specific projection.

 *Orange Peel Analogy: an additional parameter could include a definition of the location of the stem of the fruit.*

 # Notation for Coordinate Reference Systems in R